Thailand: Things to do in Thailand that will make you come back regularly to Thailand for the rest of your life

 27. SEE OUTSTANDING CHIANG MAI TEMPLES

-Chiang Mai in northern Thailand was the capital and the cultural and religious center of ancient Lanna Kingdom.
+Chiang Mai in northern Thailand was the capital and the cultural and religious center of the ancient Lanna Kingdom.

 Today the most popular attraction in Kanchanaburi is the bridge popularly known as the Bridge on the River Kwai due to the famous movie with the same title.
-I enjoyed a day trip from Bangkok to Kanchanaburi I took, visiting JEATEH War Museum, the War Cemetery, the Bridge over Kwai river and taking a ride on the Death Railway.
+I enjoyed a day trip from Bangkok to Kanchanaburi I took, visiting JEATEH War Museum, the War Cemetery, the Bridge over Kwai river, and taking a ride on the Death Railway.

-29. HAVE FISH SPA PEDICURE IN THAILAND
+29. HAVE A FISH SPA PEDICURE IN THAILAND

 Today you can find fish spas in walking streets, tourist areas, and shopping centers across Thailand but the most popular fish spas are in Bangkok.